ManojKumar931/StudentResultManagementSystem/README.md

   Database:MySQL

 Note:
-    - Student can only view their Marks
+- Student can only view their marks
 - Admin/Teacher can view and edit student marks
 - New student can be added to the database by admin.